 Purpose: The Catering Specialist certificate program is a sequence of courses that prepares students for the catering profession.
 Learning opportunities develop occupational and professional knowledge and skills required for job acquisition, retention, and advancement.
 The program emphasizes a combination of culinary theory and practical application necessary for successful employment.

-- High school diploma or GED - Completion of application process including placement test; or provide SAT or ACT scores
+- Federal regulations require students be 16 or older - High school diploma or GED® - Completion of application process including placement test; or provide SAT or ACT scores